MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

 # Develop with Q# and .NET

 Q# is built to play well with .NET languages such as C# and F#.
-In this guide, we'll demonstrate how to use Q# with a host program written in a .NET language.
+In this guide, we demonstrate how to use Q# with a host program written in a .NET language.
+First we create the Q# library and .NET host, and then demonstrate how to call to Q# from the host.

 ## Prerequisites